Conservatives in Texas are taking aim at same-sex marriage, and here's what that means

 The city of Houston, however, has countered, suggesting that U.S. Supreme Court ruling of 2015 clearly mentions “marriage-related benefits” in their ruling.

 “The issue here is not whether employee benefits are a fundamental right,” lawyers for Houston wrote in December.
-“It is simply whether same-sex spouses must be allowed the same employee benefits as opposite-sex spouses.”
+“It is simply whether same-sex spouses must be allowed the same employee benefits as opposite-sex spouses.” false

 The case was previously brought against the state’s Supreme Court, where it agreed upon the ruling of a lower court’s decision that the benefits should be upheld.